Chris-June/MCP-Server-Python/docs/Use cases/ALTERNATE_USE_CASES.md

 - **Compliance Guidance**: Assistance with regulatory compliance across industries
 - **Client Communication**: Help with preparing client-friendly explanations of legal concepts

+#### Expanded Use Cases
+- **Automated Legal Discovery**: Efficient scanning and indexing of legal documents and case precedents.
+- **Enhanced Drafting and Review**: Propose drafts, flag ambiguous language, and suggest improvements for legal documents.

 See [Legal Use Cases](LEGAL_USE_CASES.md) for detailed implementation scenarios.

 ## Creative Industries